On the Selection of Tuning Parameters for Patch-Stitching Embedding Methods: Abstract

 \section{Abstract}

-While classical scaling, just like principal component analysis, is parameter-free, most other methods for embedding multivariate data require the selection of one or several parameters.
+While classical scaling, just like principal component analysis, is parameter-free, other methods for embedding multivariate data require the selection of one or several tuning parameters.
 This tuning can be difficult due to the unsupervised nature of the situation.
 We propose a simple, almost obvious, approach to supervise the choice of tuning parameter(s): minimize a notion of stress.
-We substantiate this choice by reference to rigidity theory.
-We extend a result by Aspnes et al.~({\em IEEE Mobile Computing}, 2006), showing that general random geometric graphs are trilateration graphs with high probability.
-And we provide a stability result à la Anderson et al.~({\em SIAM Discrete Mathematics}, 2010).
-We illustrate this approach in the context of the MDS-MAP(P) algorithm of Shang and Ruml ({\em IEEE INFOCOM}, 2004).
-As a prototypical patch--stitching method, it requires the choice of patch size, and we use the stress to make that choice data-driven.
-In this context, we perform a number of experiments to illustrate the validity of using the stress as the basis for tuning parameter selection.
-In so doing, we uncover a bias--variance tradeoff --- a phenomenon which may have been overlooked in the multidimensional scaling literature.
-By turning MDS-MAP(P) into a method for manifold learning, we obtain a local version of Isomap for which the minimization of the stress may also be used for parameter tuning.
+We apply this approach to the selection of the patch size in a prototypical patch-stitching embedding method, both in the multidimensional scaling (aka network localization) setting and in the dimensionality reduction (aka manifold learning) setting.
+In our study, we uncover a new bias--variance tradeoff phenomenon.